italogsfernandes/hand/README.md

 # Main
 Prothèse myoélectrique de la main : comparaison entre SVM et CNN

+## Repository Organisation
+* **datasets**: empty folder, plase download our datasets in the google drive folder, if you have access, and place then inside this folder.
+Sorry for not sharing this here, but our volunteers weren't asked for the permission of sharing this data.
+* **doscs**: not so important... figures, schemas, and references for this and others .md files.
+* **Firmware**: Arduino Sketchs for acquiring and simulating signals.
+* **python-hand-movements-classifier**: Offline classifier for validate our strategy and tests some ML variations.
+* **python-real-time-application**: GUI for managing real time acquisition, classification and control of the prothesis.

 ## Objective
 But: Créer un modèle de prothèse myoélectrique de la main fonctionnelle pour comparer deux paradigme de traitement de signal: Réseaux de neurones artificielles (CNN) et machine à vecteur de support (SVM).